 4. Businesses and venues

 For the time being, certain businesses and venues will still be required by law to stay closed to the public.
-From 4 July, these closed businesses and venues will include:
+At present, these closed businesses and venues include:

 - sexual entertainment venues and hostess bars